AcceleratorMX/sudoku-lite/README.md

 - **Pause functionality** - Pause and resume the game anytime
 - **Game completion dialog** - Modal dialog using React Portal
 - **Form validation** - Using react-hook-form for player settings
+- **Auto-save on change** - Game state automatically saved on every move
+- **Resume on refresh** - Continue your game after page reload
 - **Responsive design** - Works on desktop and mobile devices

 ## 📁 Project Structure